milagjurovska/AI25/README.md

-## Python for Artificial Intteligence
+## Python for Artificial Intelligence

 This repository contains my codes for Laboratory exercises and Midterm exercises for the subject Artificial Intelligence.